Sandeep10parmar/hiring-engineers/answers.md

   <img src="Images/APM_1.png" width="500">

 * Here are Service Metrics captured OTB.
-Custom instrumentation will allow more deep-dive visbility especially for custom applications where auto-instrumentation is not available.
+Custom instrumentation will allow more deep-dive visibility especially for custom applications where auto-instrumentation is not available.

   <img src="Images/APM_2.png" width="500">

-* 404 error code was captured on Flask.request method which is typically a misconfugration for an object on front end.
+* 404 error code was captured on Flask.request method which is typically a misconfiguration for an object on front end.

   <img src="Images/APM_404_Code.png" width="500">